leonardlan/myTools/debug_checklist.md

 ## Specific machine not working
 - Check if the machine is updated to pipeline tools
+- Check file system set up or mounted correctly.
+See `df -h`
 - Try rebooting the machine: `ssh root@machine reboot`
 - Omit the machine in render job
+- Write ticket to Systems/IT

 ## Some render frames fail while others don't
 1. Check output permissions are same.
 If not, check mask (umask) of machines that rendered the failed frames.